45th Annual Grammy Awards

 The 45th Annual Grammy Awards were held on February 23, 2003, at Madison Square Garden in New York City honoring the best in music for the recording of the year beginning from October 1, 2001, through September 30, 2002.
 Musicians' accomplishments from the previous year were recognized.
-Norah Jones and her song "Don't Know Why" were the main recipients of the night, garnering six Grammys, including four major awards: Record of the Year, Album of the Year, Song of the Year and Best New Artist, plus Best Female Pop Vocal Performance and Best Pop Vocal Album.
+Norah Jones, her album Come Away with Me, and her song "Don't Know Why" were the main recipients of the night, garnering six Grammys, including four major awards: Record of the Year, Album of the Year, Song of the Year and Best New Artist, plus Best Female Pop Vocal Performance and Best Pop Vocal Album.
 Songwriter Jesse Harris received the Song of the Year award for his work on "Don't Know Why."
 Simon and Garfunkel reunited to open the show performing "The Sound of Silence".

 The Bee Gees were presented with the "Legend Award", only 42 days after the sudden death of Maurice Gibb.
 The award was received by the surviving brothers, Barry and Robin.
 During Barry's speech, he made mention of Maurice's widow Yvonne and their children Adam and Sami, and in a heartfelt, gracious and tearful moment announced that he and Robin were presenting the award to Maurice.
 It was then accepted by Adam, at Barry's request, on behalf of his late father, his mother and his sister.